From Breath-knocking to Breath-taking: Sanjukta’s Sandakphu Adventure

 The Rewards

-The road to Kalapokhri was awe-strikingly beautiful.
+The road to Kalapokhri was awe-inspiring.

 Our trekking trail had already turned from dense forests to rocky and barren climbs, occasionally encountering shrubs and trees.
 I kept walking and walking, I had started to enjoy it.
 Yes, it made me feel like there was a stone on my chest, but the stone was wearing away.
 Practice makes a person perfect!